Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

 ## Interaction with Zinoplasm

 Being in proximity to zinoplasm affects living beings and magical items.
-Exposure to zinoplasm is measured in Accumulated Exposure Units (AEUs), and it dependent upon time, distance, and shielding.
+Exposure to zinoplasm is measured in Accumulated Exposure Units (AEUs), and is dependent upon time, distance, and shielding.

 ## Gaining Exposure Units